gambitproject/gambit/doc/pyapi.rst

       Returns the :py:class:`gambit.Outcome` that is associated
       with the current node.

+   .. py:method:: append_move(infoset[ , actions])

+      Add a move to a terminal node, at the :py:class:`gambit.Infoset` ``infoset``.
+Alternatively, a :py:class:`gambit.Player` can be
+      passed as the information set, in which case the move is placed in a new information set for that player; in this instance, the number of ``actions`` at the new information set must be specified.

+   .. py:method:: insert_move(infoset[ , actions])

+      Insert a move at a node, at the :py:class:`gambit.Infoset` ``infoset``.
+Alternatively, a :py:class:`gambit.Player` can be
+      passed as the information set, in which case the move is placed in a new information set for that player; in this instance, the number of ``actions`` at the new information set must be specified.
+      The newly-inserted node takes the place of the node in the game tree, and the existing node becomes the first child of the new node.

 .. py:class:: Strategies

    A collection object representing the strategies available to a